Day 1: Trogir – Hvar Island

 Today’s first cycle tour leads us along the almost traffic free pass road through nicely set small villages.

-Afterwards, we return for lunch to Stari Grad, which has become a Mecca for artists and art lovers in the past few years.
-A second cycle tour leads us to the island's capital Hvar, where we visit the magnificent Renaissance Square and enjoy the view at the Spanish Fortress which is situated high above the city.
-We hop on board again and cross over to Vis Island at about 6:00pm.
+Afterwards, we return for lunch to Stari Grad and cruise to the island of Hvar with its same-named capital.
+We visit the magnificent Renaissance Square and enjoy the view up to the Spanish Fortress situated high above the city.
+We hop on board again and cross over to Vis Island at about 4:00pm.

 Overnight stay on Vis.